-As of May 6, 2020, Bayer has donated supplies, products and monetary support to more than 60 countries totaling over 12 million euros.
+From the beginning of the crisis, Bayer has donated supplies, products and monetary support to more than 60 countries in excess of 29 million euros.
 Here are a few examples.

-We’re providing financial assistance in severely affected areas to provide assistance quickly and efficiently
+We’re giving financial support to severely affected areas to provide assistance quickly and efficiently

 - EUR 1 million donation each to various government and health care authorities in the European countries worst affected by the pandemic – Italy, Spain and France.